 - A commitment to delivering excellent customer service

 - A desire and aptitude for collaborative working across project teams

 - “Can do” approach, and the initiative, positivity and creativity required to continually improve services

 You will receive close training and mentorship from experienced colleagues, so no prior experience is required.

 What We Offer

-The starting salary for the role is £26,000, depending on your previous experience and pro-rated for part-time candidates.
+The starting salary for the role is £26,000, pro-rated for part-time candidates.
+Salary increases are typically awarded after 6 and 12 months and again on promotion, which can be achieved in as little as 12-18 months.
 Please click here to learn about our reward package and the other benefits of working for Costello Medical.